garethparris/k3s-rpi/k3s-install.md

 # K3S Installation

-K3S Build and Configuration with Raspberry PIs
+This document describes how to install K3S on several Raspberry Pi 4s and 3s to form a cluster.

 ## Kubernetes